Sources

 More context on each social network covered by the platform

 The data found via Open Measures, whether through the API or Research Dashboard, is straight from the source.
 That means we share anything that is publicly available.
-Use this guide to map the fields found in each dataset.
+Use this guide to map the fields found in each source.

 Data Fields